mohitk2001/Voting-Machine/README.md

 # Voting-Machine
-In this a use voting concept
+In this I use voting concept
 you can vote your favourite one to make him winner